Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/install.md

 ## Step 2.
 Set Up Kong Enterprise License
 Running Kong for Kubernetes Enterprise requires a valid license.

 As part of the sign-up process for Kong Enterprise, you should have received a license file.
-If you do not have one, contact your Kong sales represenative.
+If you do not have one, contact your Kong sales representative.
 Save the license file temporarily to disk with filename `license` (no file extension) and execute the following:

 > Note: There is no `.json` extension in the `--from-file` parameter.
 > `-n kong` specifies the namespace in which you are deploying Kong for Kubernetes Enterprise.
 If you are deploying in a different namespace, change this value.